 Understanding entertainment versus clinical genomic testing.

 If your company selects genomic testing, then the next question to ask is whether the goal is to provide your employees genomic information that is clinical in nature, or is geared toward providing “entertainment” for them.
 DNA results that are designed to entertain typically are inexpensive and provide very basic information about diet and exercise, along perhaps with personality or other “fun” traits.
 Specific guidance on what to do with this information or putting it into context with their other health and wellness data is often lacking.
-In contrast, clinical genomic results address health and wellness on a deeper, more clinical level, providing specific action steps and guidance on implementing and assessing DNA-directed interventions.
+In contrast, the clinical genomic results provided by Genoma International address health and wellness on a deeper, more clinical level – meant to be used for addressing real health issues.
+We provide specific action steps and guidance for clinicians on implementing and assessing DNA-directed interventions.
 The graphic below summaries the difference between these two options.

 To realize optimal health outcomes when working with clinical genomic test results, we have found that it is critically important to integrate them with a person’s clinical care plan.
-We understand most clinicians don’t have a strong genomic medicine background, and for that reason, all of the healthcare professionals providing clinical genomic support in our corporate wellness programs, are trained in our 100-hour Genomic Medicine & Culinary Genomics Certification Program.
+We understand most clinicians don’t have the strong genomic medicine background needed to achieve real results.
+For that reason, all of the healthcare professionals providing clinical genomic support in our corporate wellness programs are trained in our 100-hour Genomic Medicine & Culinary Genomics Certification Program.
 This comprehensive training program ensures that each clinician understands the complexities of our genomic test results, can interpret them appropriately, and can integrate a person’s DNA blueprint into our proprietary comprehensive, whole person health model to personalize disease prevention or treatment strategies.
-You will gain more insights around this in subsequent installments of this series.
+Read more about the GENESIS Matrix™ model here>

 Instituting the appropriate and personalized DNA testing program for your employee population, clearly defining the goals and objectives of the program, deciding whether to test for genetic mutations or genomic gene alterations, determining how best to communicate genomic test results, and how to create both short-term and long-term ROI requires a lot of forethought, discussion and careful planning.
 It’s important to work with a DNA testing company that has extensive experience designing and implementing successful programs that are individualized to the needs and goals of your company and employees.